 - In the description, they’ve encouraged you to repin it.
 That’s a great call to action!

 Keep in mind that since this is a board that people know will be updated daily, they’ll keep coming back to check it.

 Tactic #3: Format your photos right

-This is how QuickSprout looks.
+This is what QuickSprout looks like.

-The more images you have on your page…the more pins you will get…as long as your images work on Pinterest.
+The more images you have on your page, the more pins you will get…as long as your images work on Pinterest.